 Siavash runs ODE’s Storytelling program, which is a space of people to share their stories to make a meaningful impact on themselves and others.
 He received his B.A. at UC Santa Barbara, where he studied Sociology, Economics, and Applied Psychology.
 There, he began sharing his story and realizing the profound impact it had on himself and his peers, and is grateful to continue helping others share their stories in San Mateo County.

-Kristie oversees ODE Communications to bring discussions of inequities, disparities and injustice in ODE’s work.
-She also supports the production of a variety of ODE resources with the intention of building inclusion and cultural humility practices in the San Mateo County.
-Kristie received her B.S in Community Health Science from California State University, East Bay.
+Kristie supports a variety of ODE programs and projects as well as the production of several ODE resources with the intention of building inclusion and cultural humility practices in the San Mateo County.
+She also oversees ODE Communications to bring discussions of inequities, disparities and injustice in ODE’s work.
+Kristie received her B.S. in Community Health Science from California State University, East Bay.

 Annette J Pakhchian